Pratik-Tech-Wizard/Pratik-Tech-Wizard/README.md

 # Welcome to My GitHub Profile! 👋

-Hi there!
+Hi!
 I'm Pratik, a passionate Developer with a love for coding, open-source projects, artficial intelligence, machine learning, data analytics etc. I enjoy building innovative solutions, contributing to open-source, and constantly learning new technologies.

 -----------------------------------------------------------